-Name and Residence Position Principal Occupation During Previous Five Years Neil Korchinski Alberta, Canada President and Chief Executive Officer and a Director (since November 7, 2016) Mr. Korchinski was Vice President Engineering and Chief Operating Officer of Petrus from February 2, 2016 to November 7, 2016 and held that position at Old Petrus from August 8, 2011 to February 2, 2016.
-Patrick Arnell (1)(2)(3) Alberta, Canada Director (since November 25, 2015) Mr. Arnell was a director of Old Petrus from August 3, 2011 to February 2, 2016.
+Name and Residence Position Principal Occupation During Previous Five Years Neil Korchinski Alberta, Canada President and Chief Executive Officer and a Director (since November 7, 2016, formerly Vice President Engineering and Chief Operating Officer of Old Petrus (August, 2011 to February 2016)) Mr. Korchinski was Vice President Engineering and Chief Operating Officer of Petrus from February 2, 2016 to November 7, 2016 and held that position at Old Petrus from August 8, 2011 to February 2, 2016.
+Patrick Arnell (1)(2)(3) Alberta, Canada Director (since November 25, 2015, previously a director of Old Petrus (August, 2011 to February 2016)) Mr. Arnell was a director of Old Petrus from August 3, 2011 to February 2, 2016.
 Mr. Arnell is an independent businessman and is currently also the Chairman and Chief Executive Officer of Orix Investments Inc., a private investment company headquartered in Calgary, Alberta.
-Donald Cormack (1)(3) Alberta, Canada Director (since November 25, 2015) Mr. Cormack was a director of Old Petrus from October 8, 2014 to February 2, 2016.
+Donald Cormack (1)(3) Alberta, Canada Director (since November 25, 2015, previously a director of Old Petrus (October, 2014 to February 2016)) Mr. Cormack was a director of Old Petrus from October 8, 2014 to February 2, 2016.
 Mr. Cormack was a partner with PricewaterhouseCoopers LLP, including as Calgary audit practice leader from 1997 to 2007, until his retirement in 2012.
-Mr. Cormack is currently also a director of the Walton Group public registrants.
-Donald Gray (2)(3) Arizona, United States Director (since November 25, 2015) Mr. Gray is a private investor and Chairman of Petrus.
+He currently sits on the board of directors of other non-energy entities.
+Donald Gray (2)(3) Arizona, United States Director (since November 25, 2015, previously a director of Old Petrus (December, 2010 to February 2016)) Mr. Gray is a private investor and Chairman of Petrus.
 He was director and the Chairman of Old Petrus from December 13, 2010 to February 2, 2016.
 Mr. Gray was a founding partner and President of EIQ Capital Corp., a private capital management company, from May 2007 to September 2013.
 Mr. Gray is also a director and Chairman of Peyto Exploration & Development Corp. and Gear Energy Ltd, both TSX-listed oil and natural gas companies.
-Brian Minnehan (4)(5) Texas, United States Director (since November 25, 2015) Mr. Minnehan was a director of Old Petrus from January 14, 2015 to February 2, 2016.
+Brian Minnehan ^{(2) (3) (4)} Texas, United States Director (since November 25, 2015, previously a director of Old Petrus (January, 2015 to February 2016)) Mr. Minnehan was a director of Old Petrus from January 14, 2015 to February 2, 2016.
 He is a Partner of NGP, a private equity fund focused on investments in energy, where he has been since 2007.
-He currently sits on the board of directors of Northern Blizzard Resources Inc. a TSX-listed oil and natural gas company, and several private oil and natural gas companies.
-Peter Verburg Alberta, Canada Director (since November 25, 2015) Mr. Verburg was a director of Old Petrus from December 2010 to February 2, 2016 and was a founding partner and, since September 2013, has been President of EIQ Capital Corp., a private investment firm.
-Prior thereto, Mr. Verburg was Managing Director of EIQ Capital Corp. since March 2008; and Vice President, Investment Banking of GMP Securities L.P. since February 2005.
-Mr. Verburg is also a director of Gear Energy Ltd., a TSX oil and natural gas listed company.
-Jeffrey Zlotky (4) (5) Texas, United States Director (since December 29, 2015) Mr. Zlotky has been General Counsel of Natural Gas Partners, a private equity fund focused on investments in energy, since 2015.
-Prior thereto, Mr. Zlotky spent his entire professional career at the law firm of Thompson & Knight LLP, a Texas based law firm, where he worked in their Corporate and Securities Department and specialized in corporate transactions involving the oil and natural gas industry and private equity.
-He served in a variety of increasing management positions at the law firm, including as its global Managing Partner from 2009 to 2012.
-Stephen White (1) (5) Alberta, Canada Director (since February 2, 2016) Mr. White serves on the boards of directors and audit committees of several public and private corporations.
+He currently sits on the board of directors of several private oil and natural gas companies.
+Jeffrey Zlotky (4) Texas, United States Director (since December 29, 2015) Mr. Zlotky is a Partner and General Counsel of NGP Energy Capital Management, L.L.C., a private equity fund focused on investments in energy, since 2015.
+Prior thereto, Mr. Zlotky spent his entire professional career at the law firm of Thompson & Knight LLP, a Texas based law firm, where he worked in their Corporate and Securities Department served as its global Managing Partner from 2009 to 2012.
+He currently sits on the board of several private oil and gas companies.
+He also serves as the Corporate Secretary of Vantage Energy Acquisition Corp.
+Stephen White (1) Alberta, Canada Director (since February 2, 2016) Mr. White serves on the boards of directors and audit committees of several public and private corporations.
 He was President and Chief Financial Officer of Fort Chicago Energy Management Ltd., the general partner of Fort Chicago Energy Partners L.P., from its inception in 1997 until January 1, 2003 when he assumed the role of President and Chief Executive Officer, the position he held until his retirement as President and Chief Executive Officer of Veresen Inc. effective November 20, 2012.
-Cheree Stephenson Vice President, Finance Ms. Stephenson is the Vice President Finance and Chief Financial Officer of